Welcome to WEPP Wiki

 - Mutation-Annotated TreeSEQUENCING_TYPE

-- Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads)PRIMER_BED
+- Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads).PRIMER_BED

 - BED file for primers from theprimers